shankar1729/qimpy/docs/source/index.rst

 QimPy: Quantum-Integrated Multi-PhYsics
 =======================================

-QimPy is an open-source electronic structure software designed to enable tight integration with classical multi-physics and multi-scale modeling.
+QimPy (pronounced `kɪm-paɪ <https://en.wikipedia.org/wiki/Help:IPA/English>`_) is an open-source electronic structure software designed to enable tight integration with classical multi-physics and multi-scale modeling.
 A key focus of this code is facilitating simultaneous performance and rapid technique development, making it as easy to develop new electronic-structure-integrated features,